kabartay/kabartay/README.md

 #### About me
 - 📡 I'm Doctor of Philosophy in Astrophysics (Université de Strasbourg)
+- 📡 I'm Master of Science in High Energy Physics (École Polytechnique)
 - 🔭 I'm currently working as a Data Scientist
 - 🤓 I'm co-mentoring Machine Learning Crash Course (SPbSPU Polytech)
+- 📫 How to reach me: by email organokov.m@gmail.com

 #### My research and interests